cfwheels/wheels-cli/README.md

 **Properties**

 `wheels generate property car registration`
-Adds a column to the "Car" DB model, and TODO: generate and insert appropriate form fields.
-Might turn this more into an interactive wizard as there's so many potential arguments.
+Adds a column to the "Car" DB model, and generates and inserts appropriate form fields.

 ### DBMigrate